horntell/php-sdk/README.md

 You will need to include the Composer's autoloader.
 Simply put this statement in the file you want to use the package.

 	require 'vendor/autoload.php';

+## Installation (without Composer)

+The SDK can be installed without Composer too (v0.5.0 onwards).
+Head over to the [Releases Page](https://github.com/horntell/php-sdk/releases) and download the ZIP package of the required version.
+Unzip the downloaded package and include it in your project structure.

+In the PHP file, where you want to use Horntell SDK, require the package using the following statement on top of the file:

+	require 'path/to/php-sdk/autoloader.php';

 ## Getting Started